aleshaleksey/fansys23/10-conditions-types.md

 - "**Charmed**": A charmed character cannot attack the source of its charm.
 It has disadvantage against [WIS], [CHA], [INT] saves vs it.
 In theory it perceives its words and actions in the most favourable manner.
 In practice players are players.
   - Charmed creatures have disadvantage on deception rolls vs their charmer.
 - "**Frightened**": A frightened character has disadvantage on targeted attacks.
 It must use its movement to move away from the source of its fear.
 - "**Poisoned**": Afflicted by a poison.
-This has some core effects and specific effects.
-I don't know what they are.
+This has the following general effects:
+  - A poisoned entity's base speed is halved.
+  - The entity makes all rolls at disadvantage.
+  - The specific poison may also cause additional effects.
 - "**Diseased**": Afflicted by a disease.
 This has degrees of effect.
 I don't know what they are.
 - "**Bleeding/Wilting**": A bleeding character loses HP every round.
 A [CON] save, or appropriate healing can stem this effect.
 - "**Inaudible**": A silent character makes no sound.
 It can neither make sounds willingly or unwillingly